mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 between clients and servers using the message formats established in {{RFC8415}}.
 To maintain interoperability with existing DHCP relays and servers, the message format is unchanged from {{RFC8415}}.
 The 4o6RA implements the same message types as a normal DHCPv6 Relay Agent {{Section 6 of RFC7341}}.
-They are:
--  Relay-Forward Messages
--  Relay-Reply Messages

 In this specification, the 4o6RA creates the DHCPV4-QUERY Message and encapsulates the DHCP request message received from the legacy DHCPv4 client.